-A productive work day starts at the very beginning, before you ever set foot in the workplace.
+A productive workday starts at the very beginning before you ever set foot in the workplace.
 Make sure that you start every day off right by drinking some water, eating some breakfast, and maybe doing a little stretching.
-Everyone is different, so here’s a list of 11 ways to improve your morning that you can pick and chose from to design your perfect, wonderful morning.
+Everyone is different, so here’s a list of 11 ways to improve your morning that you can pick and choose from to design your perfect, wonderful morning.

 Step 4: Don’t Multitask

 Traditionally, multitasking has been seen as a desirable skill, but new psychological research shows that it actually makes you less efficient, lowers your IQ, and forces the two sides of your brain to work against each other instead of in harmony.
 On top of this, one of the biggest reasons most people procrastinate is that they feel like they just have too much to do and not enough time to do it.

 Tackling one task at a time, or taking on larger projects in small, manageable chunks, will fight procrastination because it will allow you to see the light at the end of each individual tunnel.
 You’re much more likely to traverse several smaller tunnels that twinkle at the end than you are to step into one giant, dark one.

 Step 5: Embrace Longevity

 I think a lot of us feel like we don’t want to half do something.
 We want anything with our name on it to live up to our standards, and that is a good trait to have.
 Ownership.

 However, ownership is one of the biggest contributors to procrastination: we don’t want to start something unless we know we have the time to do it well and finish it.
 This mentality can be daunting and often forces us to throw our hands up in the air and give up.